princefishthrower/chrisfrew.in/src/content/blog/interesting-monopoly-probabilities-to-defeat-your-relatives/index.md

 ## Motivation and Backstory

-So, in a recent bout (like, last Wednesday :joy:), my brother had snagged both the brown / dark purple properties (Mediterranean and Baltic) as well as the light blues (Oriental, Vermont, and Connecticut).
+So, in a recent bout (like, last Wednesday 😂), my brother had snagged both the brown / dark purple properties (Mediterranean and Baltic) as well as the light blues (Oriental, Vermont, and Connecticut).
 If a player owns both of these adjacent monopolies, we cherishingly call them the 'slum lord').

 My girlfriend ended up with the greens and blues, what we call the 'high roller' properties.
 I initially thought she had the advantage.
-But as the game went on, we realized just how high maintenance (the properties, not my girlfriend :joy:) those expensive green and blue properties are.
+But as the game went on, we realized just how high maintenance (the properties, not my girlfriend 😂) those expensive green and blue properties are.
 First, they cost a fortune to buy, and at $200 dollars per house, cost _another_ fortune to build on.
 There's the additional detriment that Boardwalk and Park Place are only a two-property set.

 In the end, my girlfriend was actually one of the first players to go out, while my brother lasted until the end, securing 2nd place (I actually ended up winning due to massive luck with the magenta properties: Virginia, States, and St. Charles Place).